OSGeo/gdal/doc/source/api/csharp/csharp_compile_cmake.rst

 Using the .NET Bindings
 -----------------------

-The easiest way to use the bindings in developement would be use the NuGET packages created.
+The easiest way to use the bindings in development would be use the NuGET packages created.

 To do this you need to add a local repistory pointing to the GDAL install directory. `This is explained here <https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds>`__ .